menu

 One of the benefits of Whitfield is that there is very little traffic.
 The average commute to work is 7.50 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-Being a small town, Whitfield does not have a public transit system used by locals to get to and from work.
+Whitfield is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Whitfield in 2022 was $5,374, which is low income relative to Mississippi and the nation.
 This equates to an annual income of $21,496 for a family of four.
 Whitfield also has one of the higher rates of people living in poverty in the nation, with 87.69% of its population below the federal poverty line.